Investors in Russian pipeline projects at risk of U.S. sanctions, Pompeo says | Headlines

 Investors in Russian pipeline projects at risk of U.S. sanctions, Pompeo says

 "It's a clear warning to companies aiding and abetting Russia's malign influence projects will not be tolerated.
 Get out now, or risk, the consequences," Pompeo said.
-The United States, which has a glut of natural gas, is trying to export liquefied natural gas to Europe.
+The United States, which has a glut of natural gas, is trying to export liquefied natural gas, or LNG, to Europe.
+It has also supported efforts by Europe to diversify its imports of LNG from other sources, including Norway.

 Russia's foreign ministry spokeswoman Maria Zakharova said sanctions on the two pipelines equated to political pressure, TASS news agency reported.
 "This is the use of political pressure for unfair competition," Zakharova said.
 "It is an indicator of the weakness of the American system.
 Apart from forceful methods, there are no effective tools."